parallaxsecond/rust-psa-crypto/psa-crypto-sys/README.md

 Element Driver.
 With the feature `interface`, this crate will only produce the implementation-defined types and their helpers/accessors using the `MBEDTLS_INCLUDE_DIR` variable that you need to pass.

+## Cross-compilation

+The `interface` and `operations` features need a C toolchain.
+When cross-compiling, the appropriate C toolchain will automatically be selected.
+Compilation will fail if it is not available on your system.

+The CI currently tests cross-compilation for the following targets:

+- `aarch64-unknown-linux-gnu`
+- `armv7-unknown-linux-gnueabihf`